 Research Project financed through Horizon 2020, European Commission.
-Duration: September 2016 – April 2019, Budget: EUR 165.000, Project Leader: Simone Datzberger, Mentor: Mieke Lopes Cardozo.
+Duration: September 2016 – June 2018, Budget: EUR 165.000, Project Leader: Simone Datzberger, Mentor: Mieke Lopes Cardozo.
 University of Amsterdam.

 This Marie-Curie research project advances our understanding of the role of education in fostering democratization processes in sub-Saharan Africa from the bottom up.
 Education has been long treated as an area of development programming that is separate from strengthening civil society formation and democratization processes.
 We still face several knowledge gaps in existing research on how education increases the agency of the wider civil sphere.
 This void is striking and it is here where the research makes an innovative contribution to existing debates.
 In doing so, the project